vinodsinghjnu/Proj_GermReadsClassification/README.md

 # HiFi Reads Classification Pipeline

+This method was trained on published methylation data from sorted cell types of human spermatogenesis and somatic proxies (blood and neurons).
+We can reliably classify the HiFi reads to somatic versus germline.

 This pipeline is designed for the SLURM workload manager.
 Please modify it to suit your specific scheduling system or requirements.

 ## Step 0: Build conda environments to run the script